Organic direct and indirect effects with post-treatment common causes of mediator and outcome: Setting and notation

 \section{Setting and notation}

 Denote treatment by $A$, the mediator by $M$, the outcome by $Y$, pre-treatment common causes of the mediator and the outcome by $C$, and post-treatment common causes of the mediator and the outcome by $L$.
-I further adopt the notation from \cite{medJL}, including $I$ for interventions on the mediator.
-Assume treatment $A$ is randomized.
+Following \cite{medJL,medJLBK}, $I$ indicates an intervention on the mediator $M$.
+Initially, I assume that treatment $A$ is randomized; this assumption can be relaxed as in \cite{medJL,medJLBK}.
 For the current setting, the DAG is shown in Figure~1.\\

-From the DAG notice that an intervention on the mediator may happen after $L$, because $L$ is realized before the mediator.
+From the DAG notice that an intervention on the mediator $M$ may happen after $L$, because $L$ is realized before $M$.

+Organic direct and indirect effects from \cite{medJL} and \cite{medJLBK} are an intervention based approaches.
 It is important to differentiate between interventions on $M$ that happen before $L$ and after $L$, because the distribution of $L$ under the intervention depends on when the intervention takes place.
 This article only considers organic interventions $I$ on the mediator that happen after $L$.

+A subscript $1$ indicates ``under treatment, $A=1$'', and a subscript $0$ indicates ``under no treatment, $A=0$''. $M_{1,I=1}$ and $Y_{1,I=1}$ indicate the mediator and the outcome under treatment, $A=1$, and organic intervention $I$. $M_{0,I=1}$ and $Y_{0,I=1}$ indicate the mediator and the outcome under no treatment, $A=0$, and organic intervention $I$.